DMacMakes/dmdocs/content/en/torrens/ise102/week3/index.md

 ### Exercise 2: Enter guessy_number_limit

 1. Navigate to the "my repls" area on Replit.
 It's accessible from the top left "burger" nav menu (three horizontal lines) or you can try visiting <https://replit.com/repls> while logged in.
-2. In the list of repls you should see your 'guessy_number_help' project; click the three dots nav (far right) and choose *fork*.
+2. In the list of repls you should see your 'guessy-number-help' project; click the three dots nav (far right) and choose *fork*.
 3. Name the duplicated project 'guessy_number_limt'.
 4. Modify the code in `main.cpp` to limit the player to 3 guesses (and no tips).